-Substantial recovery of the ozone layer from the effects of ozone-depleting substances (ODSs) is expected near the middle of the 21st century, assuming global compliance with the Montreal Protocol.
+Substantial recovery of the ozone layer from the effects of ozonedepleting substances (ODSs) is expected near the middle of the 21st century, assuming global compliance with the Montreal Protocol.
 Recovery will occur as ODSs and reactive halogen gases in the stratosphere decrease in the coming decades.
 In addition to responding to ODSs, future ozone amounts will increasingly be influenced by expected changes in climate.
-The resulting changes in stratospheric ozone will depend strongly on the geographic region.
+The impacts of future climate change on the ozone layer will vary between the tropics, midlatitudes, and polar regions, and strongly depend on future emissions of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 During the long recovery period, large volcanic eruptions could temporarily reduce global ozone amounts for several years.

-C ubstantial recovery from the depletion of global and polar Ozone caused by ODSs is expected in the later decades of this century.
-The recovery follows on the success of the Montreal Protocol in reducing the global production and consumption of ODSs.
+Substantial recovery from the depletion of global and polar ozone caused by ODSs is expected in the later decades of this century.
+The recovery follows from the success of the Montreal Protocol in reducing the global production and consumption of ODSs.
 Now, the atmospheric abundances of most major ODSs and the associated values of equivalent effective stratospheric chlorine (EESC) are in decline (see Q16).
 In contrast to the diminishing role of ODSs, changes in climate are expected to have an increasing influence on future ozone.
-Important aspects are the projected growth of greenhouse gas abundances and the resulting changes in stratospheric temperatures and the stratospheric circulation.
+Climate change is driven by the projected growth in greenhouse gas abundances, primarily carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), which will lead to changes in temperatures, chemistry, and the circulation of the stratosphere, all of which affect ozone.
 Chemistry-climate models can be used to project how ozone is expected to respond to changes in ODSs and climate in different geographical regions during the recovery period.
-Global events, such as major volcanic eruptions and geoengineering actions, may also influence future total ozone amounts.
+Global events, such as major volcanic eruptions and geoengineering actions, may also influence future ozone levels.

 Using chemistry-climate models.
 Projections of total ozone presented here are based on the results from a group of chemistry-climate models that take into account the influences of changes in ODSs and climate.
-These models show how changes in ozone are expected to vary across global regions by evaluating the complex interaction of the processes that control ozone and climate involving radiation, chemistry, and transport.
-Required model inputs include, for example, historical and projected emissions of ODSs, carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), and changes in sea surface temperatures.
+These models show how changes in ozone are expected to vary across global regions by evaluating the complex interactions of the processes that control ozone and climate involving radiation, chemistry, and transport.
+Required model inputs include, for example, historical and projected concentrations of ODSs, CO2, CH4, and N2O, and changes in sea surface temperatures.
 The results from chemistry-climate model simulations are used to identify aspects of the models that are particularly important for future ozone abundances.
 For example, model projections for the coming decades show a strengthening in the atmospheric circulation that brings air to the stratosphere in the tropics, moves air poleward into both hemispheres, and then returns it to the troposphere at middle to high latitudes.
 These circulation changes will significantly alter the global distribution of ozone and the atmospheric lifetimes of ODSs and other long-lived gases.
+Also, while Earth's surface is expected to continue to warm in response to positive radiative forcing from greenhouse gases, the stratosphere is expected to continue to cool.
+A colder upper stratosphere leads to increases in ozone because lower temperatures decrease the effectiveness of gas-phase ozone-loss reactions.
+Finally, CH4 and N2O are both involved in the chemistry that determines stratospheric ozone levels.